-I’ll show you the four top books that should be on every English language teacher’s bookshelf, 50+ books broken down by every language subskill you’ll want to master, and 17 modern coursebooks to level up your classroom.
+The four top books that should be on every English language teacher’s bookshelf, 50+ books broken down by every language subskill you’ll want to master, and 17 modern English course books to level up your classroom.

-When I did the CELTA course at International House Mexico, I collected many recommendations of books for TEFL/TESL teachers from my CELTA tutors.
+When I did the CELTA course at International House Mexico, I collected lots of book recommendations for TEFL/TESL teachers from my CELTA tutors.
 I’ve carefully categorized these recommendations below and pulled out the top four books that every English language teacher should consider.

 Scanned PDFs of these books can be downloaded from Z-Library (if that’s your thing) or purchased from Amazon and others.